Bindila-Bogdan/Odin-AI/README.md

-# Odin AI

 ![Odin AI logo](https://odin-ai.net/assets/logo.svg)

 ### Fully automated machine learning system that solves any classification or regression problem that is stored in a tabular format

 This represents the backend of Odin AI, a web platform that optimizes products and business processes by automatically generating in a few minutes, artificial intelligence-based solutions that solve data prediction problems in tabular format.
+Django was used as the web framework for embedding the tool and creating the API.
+The application has hosted on Azure by using the App Service.

 ## Features